HYLES VESPERTILIO (Esper, 1780)

 Male Hyles vespertilio, Villach, Austria.
 Photo: © Tony Pittaway.

-Male Hyles vespertilio, l'Alpes d'Huez, la Combe Chave, France.
+Male Hyles vespertilio, la Combe Chave, l'Alpes d'Huez, France.
 Photo: © Jean Haxaire.
-Female Hyles vespertilio, l'Alpes d'Huez, la Combe Chave, France.
+Female Hyles vespertilio, la Combe Chave, l'Alpes d'Huez, France.
 Photo: © Jean Haxaire.
 Male Hyles vespertilio, Trigrad Gorge, Bulgaria.
 Photo: © Tony Pittaway.

 ADULT BIOLOGY

 Unlike many members of this genus, Hyles vespertilio is not migratory and occurs in local, independent colonies up to 1700m altitude in Europe.
 In southern Bulgaria it is most common at around 1300m (Pittaway, pers. obs.
 2009), but at higher altitudes in Asia Minor, i.e. 1700-2000m in the Caucasus (Shchurov, Poltavsky & Ilyina, 2013).
 Frequents well-drained, open, sunny, south-facing, gravel/scree slopes in warm, dry valleys.
-Hot shingle river-banks and bars are a favourite haunt.
+Hot shingle river-banks and bars are also a favourite haunt.

 Typical habitat of Hyles vespertilio, Trigrad Gorge, Bulgaria.
 Photo: © Tony Pittaway.
 Typical habitat of Hyles vespertilio (close up), Trigrad Gorge, Bulgaria.
 Photo: © Tony Pittaway.
+Typical habitat of Hyles vespertilio, l'Alpes d’Huez, France, 2000m.
+Photo: © Jean Haxaire.

 FLIGHT-TIME